PennLINC/aslprep/docs/quickstart.rst

 Running ASLPrep
 ----------------

 Running *ASLPrep* will require a freesurfer license file, which can be requested `here <https://surfer.nmr.mgh.harvard.edu/registration.htm>`_.
-Move this licesnse to your a folder in your home directory (to find this location out, run this in the terminal: echo $HOME) called *license*.
+Move this licesnse to your a folder in your home directory (to find this location out, run this in the terminal: echo $HOME) called **license**.

 In the GUI for Docker, please select Preferences > Resources > Advanced and select at least 12GB for RAM.
 Restart Docker.

 Move the data directory to your home directory (again, to find this location out, run this in the terminal: echo $HOME).
+Make sure it is called **ds000240**.

 The following command can be called for a single participant::

-    docker run -ti -m 12GB --rm -v $HOME/license.txt:/license/license.txt -v $HOME/ds000240-download:/data:ro -v $HOME/ds000240-results:/out:rw -v                      $HOME/tmp/ds000240-workdir:/work:rw pennlinc/aslprep /data /out participant --participant-label 01 --fs-license-file /license/license.txt -w /work
+    docker run -ti -m 12GB --rm -v $HOME/license.txt:/license/license.txt -v $HOME/ds000240:/data:ro -v $HOME/ds000240-results:/out:rw -v                      $HOME/tmp/ds000240-workdir:/work:rw pennlinc/aslprep /data /out participant --participant-label 01 --fs-license-file /license/license.txt -w /work

 Here is a breakdown of this command::